Online colleges in Indiana are abundant as the state is highly committed to establishing one of the best higher education systems in the country.

 The American College of Education is accredited by the Higher Learning Commission of the North Central Association.

-Ball State is accredited by the Higher Learning Commission.
+Ball State University is accredited by the Higher Learning Commission.

 Bethel University – Indiana is accredited by the Higher Learning Commission.